 #1: You Don’t Have to Tackle Your Assignment Alone

 Even the hardest working students struggle with writing assignments from time to time, whether they have too much on their plate or are unfamiliar with the topic.
-When you need help coming up with topic ideas or even composing the entire paper, you can look for essay writing in UK or your surrounding area.
+When you need help coming up with topic ideas or even composing the entire paper, you can look for or your surrounding area.

 #2: There Are Three Basic Five-Paragraph Writing Assignments

 As you compose your paper, you should keep in mind that these types of papers usually have one of three purposes.

 - Argumentative or persuasive pieces of work make a claim.
 Then, the writer goes about proving this claim by offering factual information and relevant statements as an attempt to persuade the reader that what they claim is true.

 - Analytical bodies of work will analyze something, whether it is an idea or a theme present throughout a novel.
 The idea is broken down into essential parts and presented to the reader.
 In many cases, the different parts are then analyzed.